 - Photos has a 7 different Filters, which are presets based off of processed film that alter the image’s look, integrated into the their Edit area.
 That’s super cute, as it reflects the rest of their Photos app on the iPads and iPhones.
 However, Lightroom has a whole lot more built in, has the easy ability to add other amazing presets from the likes of VSCO, Mastin Labs and other companies that provides presets, and has the ability to save and create your own.

 - Extensions are nice to have mainly because when you use them, you don’t need to export a picture to a location on your hard drive, edit the picture, then re-import it back into Photos in order to keep track of them.
 Super nice right?
 Well if you want to use Photoshop with Photos, you’ll have to do that export-edit-reimport loop.

 - I was rather impressed with how simple or how advanced Photos could be.
-Under the Adjust panel of Photos, you have access to many of the sliders you can use to tweak the look of the image, the bells and whistles–white balance adjusting and sharpening among others– are mostly hidden by default to avoid confusion, which is different than Lightroom, which basically lays out all your options under the Develop Module.
+Under the Adjust panel of Photos, you have access to many of the sliders you can use to tweak the look of the image, the bells and whistles — white balance adjusting and sharpening among others — are mostly hidden by default to avoid confusion, which is different from Lightroom, which basically lays out all your options under the Develop Module.

 - Apple has made Photos to really protect you from yourself, which is really kind of them to do when I really think about it.
 They make it so simple that you really can’t mess it up.